pippin-29/push_swap/README.md

 Nested if-else statements used to complete sorting 2, 3, 4, 5 numbers.

-For 5 numbers i checked where the index of the minimum int was and moved to the top pushed to B,
+For 5 numbers i checked where the index of the minimum int was and moved to the top and pushed to B,

 then called sort_4 and pushed back to A.